AdamBreeze1/hangman/README.md

 ## Installation
 Clone the repository:

 ## Usage
 1. Run the Python script.
+(You can use `python hangman.py` in the command pallet)
 2. Enter a letter when prompted to guess a letter.

 ## File Structure